Robert de Warren: Europe

 De Warren joined the Northern Ballet in England in 1976, after the resignation of Laverne Meyer.
-He served as the director of Northern Ballet from 1976 to 1987, and under his leadership he made fundamental changes to the company to emphasize classical ballet, and Rudolf Nureyev was made a regular guest artist.
+He was the director of Northern Ballet from 1976 to 1987, and under his leadership he made fundamental changes to the company to emphasize classical ballet, and Rudolf Nureyev was made a regular guest artist.

 De Warren was director of the Ballet at Teatro alla Scala Milan, from 1987 to 1994 on recommendation of Rudolf Nureyev.

 United States

 De Warren joined the Sarasota Ballet as artistic director in 1994, succeeding Eddy Toussaint.
 He remained at the Sarasota Ballet for 13 years, leaving in 2007 with his role was filled by Ian Webb.

 De Warren founded the Sarasota International Dance Festival.
 The proclamation of "Robert de Warren Day" on February 18, 2016 was made by the Vice Mayor of Sarasota, Suzanne Atwell, announcing this recognition of de Warren's 22 year contribution to the cultural life of Sarasota and beyond.
 The County Council also recognized Robert de Warren.
 His broad dedication to develop all performing arts was recognized through his many theatrical presentations in creating a repertoire that included the Sarasota Opera, the Sarasota Symphony, Sarasota Circus, the Ringling Museum of Art, to name but a few.